FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 = \int \frac{\mathrm{d}^2 \bm{k}}{(2\pi)^2} \frac{\widehat{Q}(\bm{k})}{2 |\bm{k}|^2} .
 ```

-Thus, the drift, or in this case the mean energy input rate by the stochastic forcing, is precisely determined
+Thus, the drift, or in this case the mean energy input rate by the stochastic forcing, is
-from the spatial correlation of the forcing.
+precisely determined from the spatial correlation of the forcing.
 Let us denote:

 ```math
 \varepsilon \equiv \int \frac{\mathrm{d}^2 \bm{k}}{(2\pi)^2} \frac{\widehat{Q}(\bm{k})}{2 |\bm{k}|^2} . \tag{7}
 ```

-Therefore, work for a single forcing realization is computed numerically as:
+Therefore, work for a single forcing realization at the ``j``-th timestep is numerically
+computed as:

 ```math
 \begin{aligned}